deepinsight/insightface/recognition/partial_fc/pytorch/README.md

 # Parital FC

-**The sampled version of pytorch is still being improved, and there is still a large margin to reach the accuracy of the mxnet version, but you can use the unsampled version of pytorch first.**
+**The sampled version of pytorch is still being improved, and there is a bug which the accuracy can not reach mxnet version, but you can use the unsampled version of pytorch first.**

 If you want to reproduce the accuracy in the paper, it is strongly recommended to use mxnet first.
 All experiments in the paper are done by mxnet.